Prevent Cyberbullying and Online Harassment

 While in the past victims of bullying could at the very least escape a playground bully at the end of the school day by returning home, today the high volume of children using the Internet and social networking websites means that messages of intimidation, isolation, and threatening behavior may follow the child into his or her room at home.
-Experts estimate that each day, 45 million American children go online and that 55% of teenagers use social networking websites.
+Experts estimate that each day, 92 percent of teenagers use social media.
 The increase in electronic communication by children is significant.
-For example, Nielsen/NetRatings indicate that last year, the number of Facebook users between the ages of twelve and seventeen increased 122%!
+For example, a survey of parents of children under 18 found that 38 percent of children with Facebook accounts are under 12 years old.
 While students are increasingly using the Internet for studying and social activity, there is a lot that parents, schools and communities can do to prevent and respond to cyberbullying.